-In Kenya, HI is providing assistance to the most vulnerable people in refugee camps.
+In Kenya, HI is providing assistance to people living in refugee camps and host communities.
 The organization is also taking action to increase education and employment opportunities and political participation of people with disabilities.

-In Kenya, HI works in refugee camps and surrounding communities to improve the living conditions of the most vulnerable refugees and persons with disabilities, by ensuring equal and protected access to learning opportunities, employment opportunities, civic engagement and access to services.
-HI works raising awareness of discrimination and building the capacity of staff working with these populations to identify the needs of the most vulnerable.
-Finally, HI accompanies education actors to allow them to welcome disabled children in the best conditions with training and pedagogical actions on inclusive education.
+In Kenya, HI works in refugee camps and surrounding communities to improve the living conditions of refugees and persons with disabilities, by ensuring equal and protected access to learning opportunities, employment opportunities, civic engagement and access to services.
+HI works to raise awareness of discrimination and build the capacity of staff working with these populations to identify people with the most acute needs.
+Finally, HI equips educators to welcome students with disabilities through inclusive education training.

 A former British colony, Kenya obtained independence in 1963.
 In 2020, Kenya ranked 143 out of the 189 countries on the Human Development Index by UNDP.

 Increased circumstances of gender inequality have negatively impacted inclusive human development and economic growth of population, especially in labour markets, access to education and appropriate healthcare.
 The rights of people with disabilities are often times neglected, contributing to increased poverty and sub-standard living conditions.

 From 2017, the conditions in arid regions of Kenya deteriorated signiﬁcantly due to drought.
 There has also been a negative impact of floods, landslides and locusts on crops, household food and income sources throughout the country.
 This led to heightened food insecurity and decreased health and nutrition status at a time when political instability has also increased.
 Within this context, people with disabilities and others living in situations of vulnerability are at a greater risk of neglect and reduced access to services such as education and health.